Station Creek Cemetery: Description

-Station Creek cemetery covers 1 hectare of land, 5 km north west of Croydon on the north east side of the Normanton Road, and 2–3 km south east of the Golden Gate town site.
+Station Creek cemetery covers 1 ha of land, 5 km north west of Croydon on the north east side of the Normanton Road, and 2–3 km south east of the Golden Gate town site.
 The site is just west of Belmore Creek.

 There are two clearly marked graves, although evidence of a further 34 has been noted.
 One of the marked graves is that of a young girl, Charlotte Brown.
 This grave is marked by a metal railing with higher rails towards the head.

 The cemetery is bounded by natural vegetation and a Department of Main Roads gravel stockpile on the eastern boundary.
 Access is from the Normanton Road about 100 m west of the Belmore Creek bridge crossing.
 There is minor difficulty with access due to construction of the Belmore Creek bridge which has substantial side drains to the approaches.
 A roughly defined track crosses a drainage gully on the north side of the road.
 The track terminates near the corner of a post and wire fence which encloses the present cemetery boundary.
 The fence was recently constructed and may not reflect the original boundary.
 A single gate provides entry.

 The terrain is gently sloping with fine grained, sandy soil.
 Vegetation is predominantly natural although introduced weed species have been noted.
 Eucalypts and other endemic tree species are scattered through the site.
 Tussocky native grasses provide a dense cover during most of the year.
 Native birds and animals utilise this habitat.